agrasm/BrokageFirm/README.md

 You can import BrokageFirm.postman_collection.json collection to your postman if you prefer.

-A separate postman screenshot documentation can be found at this directory.
+manual_test_postman.pdf documentation can be found at this directory for test steps.

+Thanks!